 1).
 Use Treats

-First, you must identify what treat your cat loves.
+First, you must identify what treats your cat loves.
 Is it pre-packaged cat treats?
 Chicken?
 Tuna?
 Once you find that special delicacy, commit to using it throughout the training process.
 Treats are essential because they provide motivation and are also used as a tool to help your cat sit.

 Once you have your cat’s attention and he is aware of the food in your hand, place the treat near his nose so he can sniff it.
 Once your cat knows you have his favorite food, he will do anything for it.